Skip navigation

 hope, hope for

-”To hope” means to want something good to happen in the future.
-You do not know what is going to happen, but you want or wish that it will be something good.
+When you hope, you want something good to happen in the future.
+You do not know what is going to happen, but you want it to be something good.

 You can hope for something (usually something good).